brpo01/wordpress-lvm-6/wordpress-lvm-6.md

 **This is how to deploy a full scale web solution using wordpress and configure the linux storage subsystem using LVM (Logical Volume Manager)**

 # **BLOCKERS**
-There was error connecting to database due to the fact that I failed to update the wp-config.php file with the database name, user and ip address in the /var/www/html directory.
+There was error connecting to database when i tried opening the site on the browser due to the fact that I failed to update the wp-config.php file with the database name, user and host address in the /var/www/html/wordpress directory.
 It was fixed when i noticed the error and corrected it.